 I love doing things that make a difference in a big way.
-I depend on my education and experience in business communications, journalism, philanthropy, advocacy and organizing to help me achieve this.
+I depend on my education and experience in business communications, journalism, philanthropy, advocacy, organizing and real estate to help me achieve this.

 Business Communications | There is something truly satisfying about helping someone get over a barrier or just that “one thing” between them and success by lending my writing, social media or video skills.
 I’ve learned that while people are experts in some areas they are not comfortable writing a letter, setting up a Facebook page or creating a basic promotional video.
 Sure there are a lot of services out there to help them, but often they offer more than a person needs or wants and can be expensive.
 So I decided to fill in the gap between advanced and beginner communicators.
 Offering basic communication services through my company Bloom Five LLC.
 No sign-ups, subscriptions, extra charges – I just do that “one thing” and get them over that barrier and onward to their goal.
 For more information please visit www.BloomFive.com or email email@example.com

 Journalism | It was while watching the film, “Dead Man Walking” based on a true story about a death row inmate in the US, that it dawned on me how powerful the media could be if you wanted to communicate with a large number of people.
 So building a career in investigative journalism for a nationally broadcast network news magazine show like Dateline NBC was a perfect fit for me.
 In this role, I was able to share the stories of real people and situations to inform or inspire people to action.
 Having the insight of what it’s like to be on the other side of news in a production capacity has been extremely helpful in all areas of my life from social media content creation to campaign strategies.
 Learn more about where I worked as a journalist here: www.NBCNews/Dateline.com